 - a.
-Locate the perennial wheat plants in your plot.
+Locate the two perennial wheat varieties growing in your plot.
 You will harvest from each plant individually.
 It is important to keep the heads of each unique plant separate from the other plant heads. - b.
 Cut the stem of one perennial wheat plant using scissors approximately 6 inches below the head.
 Repeat this step until you've harvested all the heads from one plant. - c.
 Using tape, gather the stems together and tape them together. - d.
-Find the plant number sticker provided in your harvest kit that matches the plant you've harvested, and apply it to the tape around the stems. - e.
+Find the harvest bag with the correct species and plant number labeled in your harvest kit that matches the plant you've harvested, and apply it to the tape around the stems. - e.
 Take a photo of one of the perennial wheat bundles in your hand-no need to repeat this step when harvesting from remaining plants. - f.
-Place the bundle of stems in the brown paper bag labeled Perennial Wheat Harvest. - g.
+Place the bundle of stems in the corresponding labeled brown paper bag provided. - g.
 Move on to the next perennial wheat plant, and repeat these steps until you've harvested all mature perennial wheat plants. - h.
 Return any unused labels with the harvest materials.